 27th February, 1941.
 During the morning several bombs were dropped on Barnard's factory, Salhouse Road.
 Some damage was caused to the building but there were no casualties.

-Thirty or forty incendiary bombs which were dropped by
+forty incendiary bombs which were dropped by enemy

-enemy aircraft during the night in the St Benedict's
+aircraft during the night in the St Benedict's Street

-street firewatchers and others.
-One bomb lodged on the
+firewatchers and others.
+One bomb lodged on the roof of

-roof of St Swithin's Church but although it melted
+St Swithin's Church but although it melted the lead it

-the lead it was extinguished before the roof timbers were
+was extinguished before the roof timbers were set ablaze.

-set ablaze.
-The most serious damage was to a private
+The most serious damage was to a private garage and car.

 30th March, 1941.
 Bombs dropped during the night by an enemy aircraft did little damage.
 They fell on Caernarvon Road and at the back of 130, Earlham Road occupied by Mr W.J.Finch, then Sheriff of Norwich.
 Nobody was injured but one of the occupants at the latter address had to be dug out of the wreckage.